AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Analog tests

 Analog tests comprise the ADC, comparator, and opamp test.
 These tests rely on two fixed reference voltages.
-Depending on the specific PSoC™ device, these voltage references can be generated internally or externally with the help of external hardware.
-It is up to the user to configure the voltage reference and route the voltages to the hardware under test.
+Depending on the specific PSOC™ device, the reference voltage can be generated internally or externally with the help of external hardware.
+It is up to the user to configure the reference voltage and route the voltage to the hardware under test.
 This provides flexibility for the user and control over internal routing.
 The AMUX buses are segmented allowing for greater flexibility in normal use.

 Generating the reference voltages